How to Write a Nonprofit Press Release | Step-by-Step Guide

 • Personalize your pitch to your contact.

-• Make sure you included the right biographical information about the journalist, including spelling their name right.
+• Make sure you include the right biographical information about the journalist, including spelling their name right.

-• Triple check your copy is typo-free and grammatically flawless.
+• Triple-check check your copy is typo-free and grammatically flawless.

 • Never pester journalists with daily follow-up emails.